|

 anything special.
 A lump of carrier bag, with two bits of bamboo for spars,

 an old VCR tape for a tail and a cheap line on a winder.
-But they flew so well.
+But they flew so

-And talking of flying well, I got out my
+And talking of flying well, I got out my new

-It was really good.
+was really good.
 Flying my kite with everyone else made me realise that I

 actually want to do this more often.
 I need to add some of the BKF fly-ins to